 Eric is a serial entrepreneur who has dedicated his career to starting, leading, and advising nonprofit and business organizations pursuing positive social, economic, and environmental change across the country and around the globe.
-As founder of Arabella Advisors, Eric has been at the forefront of innovation and impact in the philanthropic sector during one of its greatest historical expansions.
+As the founder of Arabella Advisors in 2005, Eric has been at the forefront of innovation and impact in the philanthropic sector during its greatest historical expansion.

-In addition, Eric co-founded the Center for Disaster Philanthropy, and earlier in his career, he served as the national field director for the League of Conservation Voters.
-Then, as a White House appointee, he helped manage conservation issues during the Clinton administration.
+Earlier in his career, Eric worked for the League of Conservation Voters and then, as a White House appointee, he helped manage conservation issues during the Clinton administration.
 Later, Eric spent six years with the National Democratic Institute, which sent him to the former Soviet Union, Southeast Asia, and throughout the Middle East to train civic and political leaders on strategies to encourage democratic change.